Development of the administrative divisions of Ukraine: Administrative reform of 2015

-In 2015 a new type of administrative unit was created, the amalgamated hromada.
+In 2015 a new type of administrative unit was created, the amalgamated hromada, to help the financial and administrate power and independence of rural Ukraine.
 This means that settlement councils, rural councils, and cities of district significance can create new administrative units.
-The amalgamated hromada was created to help the financial and administrate power and independence of rural Ukraine.
 According to draft constitutional changes submitted to the Verkhovna Rada (Ukraine's parliament) by President Volodymyr Zelensky in December 2019, the hromadas should replace the raions of Ukraine.

 Administrative reform of 2020

-On 17 July 2020, the Verkhovna Rada (Ukraine's parliament) approved an administrative reform to merge most of the 490 raions, along with the "cities of regional significance", which were previously outside the raions, into just 136 reformed raions.
-These 136 districts include ten in Crimea, which are de facto outside Ukrainian control.
+On 17 July 2020, the Verkhovna Rada (Ukraine's parliament) approved an administrative reform to merge most of the 490 raions, along with the "cities of regional significance" which had been separate from raions, into just 136 reformed raions.
+These 136 districts include ten in Crimea and several in Donetsk and Luhansk oblasts, which were and remain under Russian control.
 New third-level hromadas have taken over most tasks of the raions (education, healthcare, sport facilities, culture, and social welfare).

+Administrative reform of 2023

+On 24 October 2023 President Volodymyr Zelenskyy signed Law No. 8263 that abolished the concept of "urban-type settlement" in Ukraine.
+Law No. 8263 was meant to facilitate "de-Sovietization of the procedure for solving certain issues of the administrative and territorial system of Ukraine."
+(In 1991 Ukraine became independent of the Soviet Union.)
+The only official classifications of inhabited locality in Ukraine remained a city (misto, an urban locality), a settlement (selyshche, a rural locality with a population of at least 5,000) and village (selo, a rural locality of less than 5,000).